impactoss/impactoss-user-manual/managers/manager.md

                                                             -- Indicator 4.2
 ```

-> Please note: if Recommendations are part of tagged with Categories or if Actions are associated with Recommendations of multiple Categories, it is possible that multiple Managers receive email reminders for the same Indicator
+> Please note: if Recommendations are tagged with multiple Categories or if Actions are associated with Recommendations of multiple Categories, it is possible that multiple Managers receive email reminders for the same Indicator

 > Also note that the frequency of email reminders may vary depending on configuration - default is **weekly** (compare [Contributor overview](/contributors/contributor.md))